Logit Distance Bounds Representational Similarity: Example of Models with small KL Divergence and Equal Embeddings, but Dissimilar Unembeddings

-Despite the unembeddings of the models being dissimilar in a linear sense, we can now make $d_\mathrm{KL}$ arbitrarily small by increasing the norm of the embeddings or the unembeddings.
+Despite the unembeddings of the models being dissimilar in a linear sense, we can now make $d_\mathrm{KL}$ arbitrarily small by increasing the norm of the embeddings or the unembeddings (For the illustrated example, we have $d_\mathrm{KL}((f, g)| (f', g')) = 0.002 $ and $d_\mathrm{KL}((f', g') | (f, g)) = 0.0017 $).
 Notice that the embeddings that are between the unembeddings on the left are exactly in the middle in terms of angle.
 Therefore, since all the unembeddings have the same norm, probability values of the two most likely labels will be equal for the two models.
 However, increasing the norm, will not make the unembeddings of the two models closer to being linear transformations of each other.

 Note also that we can choose any of the first four labels $y_1, ..., y_4$, to make the $\mathbf{L}, \mathbf{L}$ matrices with columns $\tilde{\mathbf{g}}(y_i)$, $\tilde{\mathbf{g}}'(y_i)$, and this will give us $\mathbf{L} = \mathbf{L'}$.
 In particular, we have $\mathbf{A}= \mathbf{L}^{-\top} \mathbf{L'}^{\top} = \mathbf{I}$, so